PlatformStories/precision-recall-intervals/README.md

 # precision-recall-intervals

 A Python script to compute precision/recall confidence intervals for a binary classifier.

 The methodology is based on Section 3.5 of the paper ["Approximate Recall Confidence Intervals, Webber, 2012"](https://arxiv.org/abs/1202.2880).
-The main idea is to assign the negative predictive value and the positive predictive value (i.e., precision) [Jeffreys priors](https://en.wikipedia.org/wiki/Jeffreys_prior), and then evaluate the posteriors by counting the number of false negatives in a sample from the total population of presumed negatives and the number of false positives in a sample from the total population of presumed positives, respectively.
+The main idea is to assign the negative predictive value and the positive predictive value (i.e., precision) [Jeffreys priors](https://en.wikipedia.org/wiki/Jeffreys_prior), and then evaluate the posteriors by counting the number of false negatives in a sample from the total population of presumed negatives, and the number of false positives in a sample from the total population of presumed positives, respectively.

 The inputs to the script are the following:

-+ total number of presumed negatives;
++ total number of candidate negatives;
 + total number of sampled candidate negatives;
 + number of false negatives;
 + number of candidate positives;